Bidston Hill: Meteorological observation and data

 The station on Bidston Hill and the Hoylake station were a similar distance from the sea, but due to differences in elevation, the temperatures differed, with Hoylake having consistently higher monthly mean maximum averages.
 The difference between the mean maximums recorded was most minimal during December at 1.6 F and at its greatest in July and August (2.3 F).
 Additionally, Hoylake consistently had lower mean minimum temperatures due to the tendency of cold air to flow to lower elevations.
-The temperature extremes for Bidston Hill from 1920-49 were recorded as 15 F and 87 F.
+The temperature extremes for Bidston Hill from 1920 to 1949 were recorded as 15 F and 87 F.